-Dubai is four hours ahead of UTC, during BST, three hours ahead.
+Dubai is four hours ahead of UTC.
+During British Summer Time (BST), Dubai is three hours ahead of UTC.

 It is strictly forbidden to take pictures of Government Buildings, Army areas, Refineries, Airports and Sheikh Palaces.